PRODUCING BIODIESEL FROM WASTE-COOKING OIL

 The Problem

-Many South African households and small food businesses generate large volumes of waste cooking oil (WCO), which is often discarded down drains or into soil.
+Many African households and small food businesses generate large volumes of waste cooking oil (WCO), which is often discarded down drains or into soil.
 This leads to blocked sewage lines, environmental contamination, and unnecessary waste of a potentially valuable resource.
 Access to clean, affordable energy also remains a challenge in rural and peri-urban communities, where paraffin lamps and unreliable grid electricity are still common.
 I wanted to explore whether WCO could be transformed into a usable fuel through a controlled, small-scale biodiesel process.

 My Approach